lukek19/CPAGameFixes/Hype/README.md

 ## Known issues

-### Game asks for CD if no CD drive is detected
-At the moment, the `RemoveCDCheck` option only works when an optical disc drive (either physical or virtual) is detected.
-If your computer doesn't have a disc drive, simply mount an arbitrary iso image using the built-in Windows functionality.

 ### Double inputs during main menu navigation
 This issue also occurs in the vanilla game, but is much more noticeable on high FPS.
 I have implemented a fix that you can activate by setting `FixDoubleInputs = true` in Hype.ini.
 Please note that this disables the in-game cheat codes.